AI Toolbox for Developers: Bookmark Code, Search Sessions (2026)

 Three concrete scenarios every developer recognizes.
 First, debugging: you spend 90 minutes walking Claude through an obscure race condition.
 The fix finally lands on the 47th message.
 Your future self needs that exact message.
 Second, API integrations: Claude produces the correct request/response pattern after three rewrites, buried in a long conversation.
 You want to reuse it in the next service.
 Third, research exploration: you ask Claude to compare two libraries and it writes a definitive summary.
 Three weeks later, a teammate asks the same question and you remember Claude said something great but not which chat.

-Claude Toolbox solves all three with message bookmarks.
+AI Toolbox solves all three with message bookmarks.
 Click the bookmark icon next to any Claude message, and the bookmark persists in an IndexedDB-backed index.
-Click the bookmark later and Claude Toolbox scrolls you directly to that message and highlights it.
+Click the bookmark later and AI Toolbox scrolls you directly to that message and highlights it.
 This is the only Claude Chrome extension with message-level bookmarks verified from source code as of April 2026.

 Bookmark the Winning Solution, Not the Whole Chat

-Claude Toolbox bookmarks work at the message level, not the conversation level.
+AI Toolbox (formerly Claude Toolbox) bookmarks work at the message level, not the conversation level.
 That distinction is critical.
 A conversation-level bookmark is useless when the chat has 80 messages - you still have to scroll.
 A message-level bookmark takes you to the exact response in one click.

 Here is how the workflow actually runs.
 You hit a hard bug and open a Claude Sonnet 4.6 session.
 You describe the problem, paste the stack trace, share the relevant files.
 Claude proposes a fix.
 The fix fails.
 You share the new error.
 Claude proposes a second fix.
 That fails too.
 Eventually on attempt five, Claude nails it.
 You click the bookmark icon next to that message.
 Done.

 Three weeks later, you or a teammate hit a similar bug.
-You open Claude Toolbox's bookmark panel, find the bookmark (grouped per conversation), click it, and Claude Toolbox scrolls the original conversation to that exact message with a highlight animation.
+You open AI Toolbox's bookmark panel, find the bookmark (grouped per conversation), click it, and AI Toolbox scrolls the original conversation to that exact message with a highlight animation.
 You copy the fix directly into your editor.
 No re-deriving.
 No re-prompting.
 No re-paying the token cost.

 Free tier allows bookmarks on up to 2 conversations, which is fine for trying the feature.
-Premium ($5/month) unlocks up to 1,000 total bookmarks with 200 per collection, which is effectively unlimited for normal development workflows.
+Premium ($9.99/month) unlocks unlimited bookmarks, which is plenty for normal development workflows.
 For the full walkthrough, see Claude message bookmarks guide.

 Exact-Match Search for Error Messages and Function Names

 Stop retyping the same debugging prompts.
-Claude Toolbox adds message bookmarks, exact-match search, and JSON export to claude.ai.
+AI Toolbox adds message bookmarks, exact-match search, and JSON export to claude.ai.
 Save working solutions, find them later, export them for your team.
 Free tier: 5 search results, 2 bookmark conversations.
-Premium: $5/month.
-Lifetime: $49 one-time.
-Install Claude Toolbox free ->
+Premium: $9.99/month.
+Lifetime: $99 one-time.
+Install AI Toolbox free ->

 Export Claude Sessions as JSON for Git and Documentation